OCFL/spec/draft/spec/index.md

 A JSON object to describe one [OCFL Version](#dfn-ocfl-version), which <span id="E048" class="rfc2119">MUST</span>
 include the following keys:

-* <a name="dfn-created"/>**created:** The value of this key is the datetime of creation of this version.
-It <span id="E049" class="rfc2119">MUST</span> be expressed in the Internet Date/Time Format defined by
+* `created`: The value of this key is the datetime of creation of this version.
+It <span id="E049" class="rfc2119">MUST</span> be expressed in the Internet Date/Time Format defined by \[[RFC3339](#ref-rfc3339)\].
-\[[RFC3339](#ref-rfc3339)\].
 This format requires the inclusion of a timezone value or `Z` for UTC, and that the time component be granular to the second level (with optional fractional seconds).

-* <a name="dfn-state"/>**state:** The value of this key is a JSON object, containing a list of keys and values corresponding to the [logical state](#dfn-logical-state) of the object at that version.
-The keys of this JSON object are digest values, each of which <span id="E050" class="rfc2119">MUST</span> exactly match a digest value key in the [manifest of the inventory](#manifest).
+* `state`: The value of this key is a JSON object, containing a list of keys and values corresponding to the [logical state](#dfn-logical-state) of the object at that version.
+The keys of this JSON object are digest values, each of which
+<span id="E050" class="rfc2119">MUST</span> exactly match a digest value key in the [manifest of the
+inventory](#manifest).
 The value for each key is an array containing [logical path](#dfn-logical-path) names of files in the OCFL Object's logical state that have content with the given digest.

 [Logical paths](#logical-path) present the structure of an OCFL Object at a given version.
 This is given as an array of values, with the following restrictions to provide for path safety in the common case of the logical path value